osteele/PoseShare/README.md

 Subdirectories:

+- `common/` — source files that are shared between the client and server
 - `config/` — configuration files for the client and server
 - `public/` — static files that are served by the embedded web server
 - `server/` — TypeScript source code for the http (web and API) server